tmhsplb/opiddailydoc/docs/Infrastructure.md

 if they are not already checked.
 This will cause additional Application Pools to be made available to IIS.

 The OPIDDaily application is installed as an application under the Default Web Site in IIS as described in the section describing the Visual Studio
 Project.
-The Basic Settings dialog box for application Eref (accessible from the Actions pane of IIS), will give the physical path to the folder containing the source code as
+The Basic Settings dialog box for application OPIDDaily (accessible from the Actions pane of IIS), will give the physical path to the folder containing the source code as

-    C:\Projects\OpidDaily\OpidDaily
+    C:\VS2019Projects\OpidDaily\OpidDaily

-This folder contains the project solution file, OPIDaily.sln.
+This folder contains the project solution file, OPIDDaily.sln.
 Do not change it!
-Application OPIDaily must be configured to use the application pool .NET v4.5. in the Basic Settings dialog box.
+Application OPIDDaily must be configured to use the application pool
+.NET v4.5. in the Basic Settings dialog box.
 (This application pool became available by enabling the features described above.)

 Finally, change the application identity of the selected application pool (.NET v4.5) to NetworkService.
 To do this, highlight Application Pools on the
 IIS Connections panel.
 This will cause the available application pools to appear in the IIS body panel.
 Highlight the .NET v4.5 application pool and